Toad Tuesday

 Size: 1.75 – 3 inches (44.45 – 76.2 mm)

-The Black Toad is listed as Vulnerable by the International Union for the Conservation of Nature (IUCN) Red List due to their small range.
+The Black Toad is listed as Vulnerable to Extinction by the International Union for the Conservation of Nature (IUCN) Red List due to their small range.
 Their whole range is on the property of the Deep Springs Valley College.
 The college grazes their livestock in the area during the winter, when the toads are hibernating, to not disturb the toads.
 They also take care of the vegetation in the area and protect the streams.

 1 thought on “Black Toad (Anaxyrus exsul)”